 Notably, Hathor was the only Egyptian deity with her own capital, the possible reasoning behind which you can read more about here.

-The reliefs inside are largely ceremonial.
+Again, the reliefs inside are largely ceremonial.
 Around the main hall, we see the queen presenting the gods with various offerings.
 And there are also a couple images of the king smiting his enemies for good measure!

 Visiting the temples of Abu Simbel today, one can’t help but imagine the sense of amazement visitors would’ve felt cruising past here 3,000 years ago.
 And the isolated location would’ve only added to its power.